 WEEKLY BIBLE STUDY & PRAYER CLASS

-Every Friday on 4:30-5:30 p.m. we meet for the Bible study at Maplewood Presbyterian Church in Edmonds.
-Here they contemplate their difficult situation through God’s words, regain their direction in life, and find comfort and healing.
+Every Tuesday on 5:00-6:30 p.m. we meet for the Bible study at Joyful Korean Church in Lynnwood.
+Here they contemplate their difficult situation through God’s words, reorient their direction in life, and find comfort and healing.